Daniel-KM/Omeka-S-module-CustomOntology/README.md

 to match them and to make relations with other.

-This module avoids to create a specific rdf vocabularies, turtle or n3 files too, so anybody can use Omeka S like wished.
+This module avoids to create a specific rdf vocabularies, turtle or n3 files too, so anybody can use Omeka S like wished, with any documents or resources.

 Furthermore, it makes old Omeka Classic sites fully upgradable automatically into Omeka S via the plugin [Upgrade To Omeka S].